What If? Explaining the Past/Predicting the Future

 By participating in this Focus cluster, students will learn how to formulate mathematical models that can be used to answer scientific questions.
 They will also learn a variety of techniques for studying the models, including mathematical analysis, computations, and simulations.
 The ability to identify essential features of a system that must be represented in a model, and then to properly interpret model outputs in the appropriate scientific context, is a valuable skill that will be useful in many fields.

-Seminar: Math 205FS: The Mathematics of Data Science (QS, STS)
+Seminar: Math 163FS: The Mathematics of Data Science (QS, STS)

-Sayan Mukherjee, Professor of Statistical Science, Professor in the Department of Computer Science, and Professor of Mathematics
+Sayan Mukherjee, Professor, Statistical Science, Computer Science, and Mathematics

 Understanding the mathematics and algorithms that are central to a variety of data science applications.
 Basic mathematical concepts underlying popular data science algorithms will be introduced and students will write code implementing these algorithms.
 We will discuss the impact of these algorithms on society and ethical implications.
 Algorithms examined include: Google's pagerank, principal component analysis for visualizing high dimensional data, hidden Markov models for speech recognition, and classifiers detecting spam emails.
 Linear algebra and basic probability will be the mathematical focus and there will be a programming component to this class using the R programming language.

-Seminar: Statistics112FS.01 — Statistics: Better Living Through Data Science: Exploring, Modeling, Predicting, Understanding (STS, QS)
+Seminar: Statistical Science 112FS — Statistics: Better Living Through Data Science: Exploring, Modeling, Predicting, Understanding (QS, STS)

-Mine Cetinkaya-Rundel, Assistant Professor of the Practice, Statistics
+Mine Cetinkaya-Rundel, Associate Professor of the Practice, Statistics

 Combining tools and techniques from statistics, mathematics, computer science, and the social sciences, students in this course will learn to use data to understand natural phenomena, explore patterns, model outcomes, and make predictions.
 Case studies will include examples from election forecasts, movie reviews, and online dating match algorithms.
 Discussions around reproducibility, data sharing, data privacy will accompany these case studies.
 Students will gain experience in data wrangling and munging, exploratory data analysis, predictive modeling, and data visualization, and effective communication of results.
 The course will focus on the R statistical computing language.
 No computing background is necessary.